Edit

 4. Select Upload from the Import status pane that opens on the right side of the screen.

-5. Select all the notebooks that were downloaded in the step 1 of this section.
+5. Select all the notebooks that you downloaded in the first step of this section.

 Screenshot showing where to find the downloaded notebooks and the Open button.